corda/corda-docs/content/en/docs/cenm/1.4/ejbca-plugin.md

     > * **Key specification** -> *RSA 2048 bits*
     > * **Certificate Profile** -> *ENDUSER*

-6. Create a directory with the name *`p12`* in the Signable Material Retriever (SMR) folder and add the downloaded keystore.
+6. Create a directory with the name *`p12`* in the Signing Service folder and add the downloaded keystore.

 7. Rename the keystore to *`keystore.jks`*.
 The keystore's password is `password`.